pfertyk/blog/content/007-nasa-aiohttp.md

     image = Image.open(io.BytesIO(image_bytes))
     return image.width >= 1024 and image.height >= 1024
 ```

 ![Mars in shades of gray]({filename}/images/nasa-aiohttp-landscape-grayscale.jpg)

+Now that's more like it!
+We can go one step further and reject grayscale images:

 ```python
 async def validate_image(image_bytes):